Medical Thermography is a non-invasive diagnostic technique that allows the examiner to visualize and quantify changes in skin surface temperature.

 In addition, measuring inflammation consistently over time can also be very effective for detecting the status and severity of a medical condition.

-An infrared scanning device converts infrared radiation emitted from the skin surface into electrical impulses visualized in color on a monitor.
+An infrared scanning device converts infrared heat emitted from the skin surface into electrical impulses visualized in color (16 different pixels) on a monitor.

 This visual image graphically maps the body temperature and is referred to as a Thermogram.

-This 15 to 30-minute valuable procedure helps alert your Functional Medicine practitioner to the possibility of underlying breast disease and other chronic illnesses, including heart fisease, brain and cognitive issues, and digestive disorders.
+This 15 to 30-minute valuable procedure helps alert your Integrative Medicine practitioner to the possibility of underlying breast disease and other chronic illnesses, including heart disease, and digestive disorders.

 What does a Thermography scan show exactly?